altair00/XL-PPTX/README.md

 XL-PPTX is a software that is focused to be used in all the field but especially in the corporate field where bulk amount of  Power Point slides information needs to be replaced in a short duration.

 **For example:** In your corporation you have 10-20 Power Point files containing 10-15 slides per file.
 In those file *Year 2020*  is defined but your superior wants them to be  *Year 2022* and also some other information that should be changed in a short duration of time.
+If you have familiarity with Power Point you will think that it can be done with Power Point's built in `find & replace` but think if you have 20 information then this `find & replace` procedure will be cumbersome.
 In this case you can automate your task using this software.

 **Note:** The `application` can be found in the `dist/` directory named `xl_pptx.exe` and this is only released for `windows`.
 Also, all the test files can be found in the `tests/` directory.